-Finding 3C: The 96-acre property has always been outside of the UGB and is currently zoned EFU3; however, the subject property is not employed in farm use practices as defined by ORS 215.203 and is not suitable for such uses due to the soil characteristics and lack of irrigation water rights.
+Finding 3C: The 114 acre subject property is adjacent to the Prineville UGB and city limits, and is adjacent to a newly developed data center which is zoned M1 (light industrial).
+The property owned by Crook County is adjacent to additional County ownership which is in Prineville City Limits and UGB and is zoned Light Industrial.
+Adding this property to the UGB and City Limits, puts the entire County owned property within City Limits.
+The portion of the County landownership outside of the UGB and City Limits is currently zoned EFU3; however, the subject property is not employed in farm use practices as defined by ORS 215.203 and is not suitable for such uses due to the soil characteristics and lack of irrigation water rights.
 The site is undeveloped with scattered juniper trees and natural grasses.
 Staff finds this UGB amendment meets the goal of preserving agricultural land as no viable agricultural land will be affected.